nBecky7/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Write a function that fills memory with a constant byte
+Create a file that contains the password for the crackme2 executable